tektoncd/community/teps/0089-nonfalsifiable-provenance-support.md

 - The workload then receives one or more SPIFFE Verifiable Identity Document, or [SVID](https://spiffe.io/docs/latest/spiffe-about/spiffe-concepts/#spiffe-verifiable-identity-document-svid), an X509 certificate together with the associated private key for the pod's identity.
 The x509 certificate is signed by the SPIRE server's certificate authority.

 Verifying pod identity
-- A pod can request for an trust bundle of a SPIRE server, which will include the public key to validate the pod's certificate.
+- A pod can request for a trust bundle of a SPIRE server, which will include the public key to validate the pod's certificate.
 - This trust bundle can be used to verify the SVID of a pod

 Note: Alternatively, using the JWT SPIFFE endpoint, one can request a JWT with a specified audience field.
 Although possible, it may not be idiomatic to use the audience for payload signing purposes.
 However, there is an open [issue](https://github.com/spiffe/spire/issues/1848) discussing adding arbitrary claims as well.